Bring Cooking Classes to your Classroom

 History of Mushrooms

-We've always been a part of human history.
 Of the many thousands of mushroom varieties only a few of us are edible, and we've been harvested and eaten as far back as the earliest records.
 Egyptian Pharaohs considered us such a delicacy that ordinary people were forbidden to eat us.
-Mushrooms, the hallucinogenic ones, were probably associated with religious activities and the poisonous ones could have been used by assassins to kill their victims.

-However, commercial growing has been a much more recent phenomenon when the French began to grow field mushrooms in caves in the 17th century.
-In fact, the first authoritative article on mushroom production was written by a Frenchman, Monsieur Tourefort, in 1701.
+Commercial mushroom growing was a much more recent trend when the French began to grow field mushrooms in caves in the 17th century.
+In fact, the first article on mushroom production was written by a Frenchman, Monsieur Tourefort, in 1701.
 From France, we spread to England and from England finally to Australia.

-In Australia commercial production started in the 1930's using disused railway tunnels – a far cry from today's sophisticated and modern facilities.
-Exotic mushrooms have become more available in Australia with the increase in Asian migrants.
+In Australia, commercial production started in the 1930s using disused railway tunnels – a far cry from today's modern facilities.
+Asian mushrooms have become more available in Australia with the increase in Asian migrants.

 Fun Ways to Eat and Cook Mushrooms